 When you enter the store, you should know what you’re looking for.
 This means you need to do your homework.
 By learning how the price of a diamond is determined, you put yourself in a better position to negotiate.
 If you don’t know the 4 C’s, you won’t be able to answer the retailer when they ask, “Why should I lower the price?”

-Not only should you understand the basics, you should be able to express them in a coherent way.
+Not only should you understand the basics, but you should also be able to express them in a coherent way.
 Take the time to learn the correct terminology.
 If you sound knowledgeable and educated, the jeweler is more likely to take you seriously, and less likely to try and take advantage of you.

-Before beginning the negotiation process, its also a good idea to look around and compare the prices of similar diamonds.
+Before beginning the negotiation process, it also a good idea to look around and compare the prices of similar diamonds.
 That lets you know whether their starting price is on par with other retailers, which will help you bargain for a fair price.

 It’s also important to set a price limit and stick to it.
 It can be easy to get sucked into the negotiation process, and retailers will try and pressure you into spending more than you’re comfortable with.
 If you begin with a firm limit, you won’t let yourself surpass it.
 Of course, be careful not to share this information with the person trying to make a sale!